 Pastor Sunny is a Korean American fourth-generation Christian descended from her ancestors who were converted into Christianity under the ministry of the Methodist missionary to Korea, R.A.
 Hardie.
 She was born in Incheon, Korea, and immigrated to the United States when she was 15.
 Since then, she was raised in Southern California (Northridge, CA), which made her a “Valley Girl.”
 After marrying her husband, Sung Ahn, she moved to Chicago, Northern California (Concord, CA), and now she is here in Kona on the Big Island of Hawaii.

 She has a B.A. in Christian Education from International Christian University.
 She has a Master of Divinity Degree from San Francisco Theological Seminary and a Doctor of Ministry Degree in Biblical Preaching and Church Leadership as a Beeson Scholar with full scholarship at Asbury Theological Seminary.
 Her dissertation thesis was “Clergywomen with Spiritual Authority.”
 She has a master’s degree in Nonprofit Management and Leadership from Capella University (MBA in Nonprofit Management).
-She has finished all her Ph.D. coursework in Business Administration, specializing in Organizational Leadership at National University.
-Her thesis is “Adaptive Leadership in Times of Crisis: A Qualitative Multi-Case Study of Pastors Serving Local Churches in the California-Pacific Annual Conference of The United Methodist Church.”
-Currently, she is waiting to defend her thesis.
-She is also a 1st-year law school student at Northwestern California University School of Law.
+She has a Doctor of Philosophy (Ph.D.) in Business Administration, specializing in Organizational Leadership, from Northcentral University (National University).
+Her thesis was “Adaptive Leadership in Times of Crisis: A Qualitative Multi-Case Study of Pastors Serving Local Churches in the California-Pacific Annual Conference of The United Methodist Church.”

 She was ordained as Deacon in 2000 and as Elder in 2002.
 She served the UMC of Westlake Village, Northridge UMC, Toluca Lake UMC, La Canada UMC, Our Redeemer’s UMC, and San Ramon Valley UMC before coming to Kona UMC.
 Her personal mission statement is “to restore the joy of salvation in the hearts of people.”
 She desires to have her tombstone say, “Sunny HOPS (Helps Other People to Smile).”
 She loves green frogs that remind her of her dependence on God (FROG: Fully Rely On God).
 Her favorite color is green because it gives her a sign of life, growth, and energy.
 She applies “Play Theory” in life/ministry.
 She believes that there is no life/ministry without playing together.